angelika-dar/the_met_landing_page/README.md

 # THE MET Landing Page

 Welcome to THE MET Landing Page project!
-This project is a responsive website for "THE MET" (The Metropolitan Museum of Art), built using HTML and SCSS.
+This project is a responsive website for "THE MET" (The Metropolitan Museum of Art), built using HTML and CSS.

 ## Demo